 “Hi, nice to meet you.”

 Talk to people like you’re their equal, and they will remember you as their equal.
 Talk to them like they’re royalty, and they will forget you because that makes you a fucking peasant.

 I was in a good company with a good culture.
 I was on a team experiencing a lot of turbulence and plenty of veterans were leaving because of it.
 I’d found three cool leaders and gotten chummy with each of them.
 When a department-wide reorganization was announced, I knew I had the perfect storm of promotion potential.
 I sat back and waited for my invitation to the big kid’s table.

 … it never came.

-I was passed over.
+They passed me over.